 - In 2017, SK Inc. established the Code of Conduct comprising four areas, including human rights and labor, safety and health, ecofriendliness, and ethical management, and made compliance mandatory for business partners.
-The Code of Conduct was reestablished in 2022 according to international guidelines (RBA, UN PRI, etc.). - The Code of Conduct is disclosed through the Procurement Information System. (https://procurement.skcc.com/hdk/bbs/noticeView.do) - SK Inc. restricts transactions with business partners that violate the Code of Conduct ESG risks of the entire supply chain are prevented by conducting regular evaluations on the ESG levels of business partners.
+The Code of Conduct was reestablished in 2022 according to international guidelines (RBA, UN PRI, etc.). - The Code of Conduct is disclosed through the Procurement Information System. (https://procurement.skcc.com/hdk/bbs/noticeView.do) - SK Inc. restricts transactions with business partners that violate the Code of Conduct.
+ESG risks of the entire supply chain are prevented C by conducting regular evaluations on the ESG levels of business partners.

-Procurement Information System of SK Inc. Code of Conduct for Business Partners
+Code of Conduct for Business Partners